Anti-Inflammatory Diet Plan →

 Jump to Recipe

-vanilla mug cake topped with chocolate chips, a bite taken out
+vanilla mug cake topped with chocolate chips, a bite taken out. this for later

 Several mug cakes made chocolate and vanilla on baking sheet, topped with ice cream, chocolate chips.